clarencew0083/COVID19/covid19/OverviewInfo.md

 **Download a comprehensive report** of the information diplayed on the dashboard by clicking the *Generate Report* button at the bottom of the left sidebar.

+### Supporting Agencies
+Various agencies were involved to launch CHAD.
+The design and development of CHAD was sponsored by the Air Force Institute of Technology (AFIT), who was critical in ensuring appropriate contacts and collaborations were successful.
+Special thanks to AF/A9 for support in molding, distributing, and  establishing key connections to move the product to senior leaders.
+Additional collaboration was conducted with LTC Faber and his team at Army Futures Command in developing model projections.